+- 14.3.3.1 The Chair shall act as the secretary of the Secondary Care Working Group (with support from the Our Future Health Business Operations team) and is responsible for ensuring that it receives relevant information and papers in a timely manner to enable full and proper consideration to be given to issues. - 14.3.3.2 The Chair will also provide logistical support, if needed, to progress work undertaken by, or on behalf of the Group in the period between meetings.

+14.3.4 Frequency and duration of meetings

+14.3.4.1 The Secondary Care Working Group will meet approximately monthly in the first instance with ongoing frequency of meetings to be determined by the Chair, in consultation with the Executive Team.
+Meetings will normally be less than 2 hours in duration with timings to be indicated in the agenda.

+14.3.5 Other matters

-- 12.3.3.1 The Chair shall act as the secretary of the Secondary Care Working Group (with support from the Our Future Health Business Operations team) and is responsible for ensuring that it receives relevant information and papers in a timely manner to enable full and proper consideration to be given to issues. - 12.3.3.2 The Chair will also provide logistical support, if needed, to progress work undertaken by/on behalf of the Group in the period between meetings. - 12.3.4 Frequency and duration of meetings - 12.3.4.1 The Secondary Care Working Group will meet approximately monthly in the first instance with ongoing frequency of meetings to be determined by the Chair, in consultation with the Executive Team.
-Meetings will normally be less than two hours in duration with timings to be indicated in the agenda. - 12.3.5 Other matters - 12.3.5.1 The Secondary Care Working Group shall have access to sufficient resources to carry out its duties, including access to the Chair for assistance as required. - 12.3.5.2 Members of the Secondary Care Working Group may be invited to join other advisory or operational groups in the Our Future Health research programme, depending on relevant expertise and/or interest. - 12.3.5.3 Members will be reimbursed at a rate of £100 per meeting attendance plus travel expenses where applicable.
-The level of reimbursement will be reviewed in line with the duration of meetings. - 12.3.5.4 Members will declare any Conflicts of Interest in accordance with guidance outlined in the Code of Conduct for Our Future Health.
+- 14.3.5.1 The Secondary Care Working Group shall have access to sufficient resources to carry out its duties, including access to the Chair for assistance as required. - 14.3.5.2 Members of the Secondary Care Working Group may be invited to join other advisory or operational groups in the Our Future Health research programme, depending on relevant expertise or interest. - 14.3.5.3 Members will be entitled to receive compensation for preparing for and attending meetings and to be reimbursed for all reasonable expenses. - 14.3.5.4 Members will declare any Conflicts of Interest in accordance with guidance outlined in the Code of Conduct for Our Future Health.